 I open my trusty expense spreadsheet and log my receipts.
 I log the date of the expense, store/vendor, expense category, amount, and relevant details.

-You may also incur expenses that don’t have a physical receipt (such as online expenses).
+You can also include expenses that don’t have a physical receipt (such as online payments).
 In these cases, log the information accordingly in the spreadsheet, and create a folder on your computer to store online receipts.

 STEP 3: Store Your Receipts

-If you are ever audited, you’ll need to produce original receipts of your expenses.
+If you get audited (or are proactively auditing all your outgoing costs), you’ll need to produce original receipts of your expenses.
 While some countries and tax authorities may accept digital images of paper receipts, I don’t leave anything to chance.
-Thus, I store all my original receipts as I go, by clipping them together and storing them in a plastic sleeve.
-At the end of the tax year, I seal my receipts in an envelope, for eventual storage with my previous years’ tax returns in Canada.
-(I either mail it back to Canada, or if I know I’ll be returning to Canada for a visit, I hang on to it until then).
+I store all my original receipts as I go, by clipping them together and storing them in a plastic sleeve.

 STEP 4: Organize the Spreadsheet

-When the time comes for filing taxes as a digital nomad, I prepare my expense spreadsheet by organizing all the data by category and sub-category.
+I prepare my expense spreadsheet by organizing all the data by category and sub-category (expense detail).
 I tend to break the information down quite extensively, so my tax preparer can then massage the data as they wish and input various expenses in whatever tax category works best for my situation.

 Alternate Expense-Tracking Methods